ngs-docs/2021-GGG201b-lab/lab-2.md

     output: "ecoli-rel606.fa.gz"
 ```

-and to the `uncompress_genome` rule, add:
+and to the `map_reads` rule, add:

 ```
-    input: "ecoli-rel606.fa.gz"
+    input: ref="ecoli-rel606.fa.gz", reads="SRR2584857_1.fastq.gz"
 ```

 What does this do?

-This tells snakemake that `uncompress_genome` depends on having the input file `ecoli-rel606.fa.gz` in this directory, and that `download_genome` can produce it.
+This tells snakemake that `map_reads` depends on having the input files `ecoli-rel606.fa.gz` and `SRR2584857_1.fastq.gz` in this directory, and that `download_genome` can produce it!!

-What's extra cool is that snakemake will now automatically run the rule that outputs this file (which is `download_genome`) before running `uncompress_genome`!
+What's extra cool is that snakemake will now automatically run the rule that outputs this file (which is `download_genome`) before running `map_reads`!

 Try it:

 ```
-snakemake -p download_genome
+snakemake -p map_reads
 ```
-and you'll see that it runs two things: first the download_genome rule, then the uncompress_genome rule.
+and you'll see that it runs two things: first the `download_genome` rule, then the `map_reads` rule.

-What is the output of the rule `uncompress_genome` and how would you find that out in general?
+What is the output of the rule `map_reads` and how would you find that out in general?

 ### In-class exercise A

-Add "output:" with the correct filename to the rule `uncompress_genome`.
+Add "output:" with the correct filename to the rule `map_reads`.

 Hint: look at what changes in the directory when you run the command.
-You can use the Jupyter console window, or you can do `ls -l --sort=time` after running the rule.
+You can use the RStudio terminal window, or you can do `ls -l --sort=time` after running the rule.

 ### Formatting snakefiles